-3. run container engine integration tests on the Guest VM from the Control VM is only executed on the Control VM.
-On the Guest VM this test is skipped.
-The test is composed of two sub-tests:
+3. run container engine integration tests on Guest VMs from the Control VM is only executed on the Control VM.
+On a Guest VM this test is skipped.
+The test is composed of the following sub-tests:

 3.1.
-Check that Xendomains is initialized and the Guest VM is running via $\verb+systemctl+$ status and xendomains status container-engine-integration-tests command
+Check that Xendomains is initialized systemctl status

-3.2.
-Run the container engine integration tests on the Guest VM
+For each Guest VM:

-- Uses an Expect script to log-in and execute the ptest-runner
+- 3.2.
+Check the Guest VM is running via xendomains status - 3.3.
+Run the container engine integration tests on the Guest VM - Uses an Expect script to log-in and execute the ptest-runner container-engine-integration-tests command